progrium/skywatch/README.md

 assertion failure, such as send email, SMS, or webhook.

-The check script will continue to run and potentially fail, but the alert script only runs once, if without error.
+The check script will continue to run and potentially fail, but the alert script only runs once if it ran without error.
 Only until a reset signal is sent will it be ready to fire the alert again for any failed check script.
 In this way, alerts work like [clip indicators](http://help.adobe.com/en_US/audition/cs/using/WS58a04a822e3e5010548241038980c2c5-7f93.html)